TinaHammar/livewire-window-size/readme.md

 but to avoid unnecessary serverside code execution, just to render content that will never be seen.

 * AlpineJS syncs the browsers inner `width` and `height`, in realtime (debounced 750ms), when the browser window is resized.
-* The corresponding Livewire component will store the values to `Session`.
+* The corresponding Livewire component will store the values to the Laravel `Session`.
 * The package has a `config/breakpoints` file where you set your breakpoints
 * The package provides multiple `@blade` directives and Laravel `helpers()`
 * You have access to the browser window width/height via `session('windowW')` and `session('windowH')`